 As we have seen earlier, performing a refresh operation on DRAM involves closing (precharge) the currently open row and activating the row being refreshed in every bank.
-The major source of energy usage in a DRAM comes from these precharge operations.
-Figure 3.1 shows the power supply current during the refresh operation (essentially a row precharge) for a typical DRAM in self-refresh mode [14].
-We can clearly see that we can reduce the energy consumed by the DRAM by reducing the number of precharge operations wherever possible.
-As we have seen, an intervening refresh operation closes the currently open row that is currently being accessed by the processor.
+The major source of power usage in a DRAM comes from these precharge operations.
+Figure 2 shows the power supply current during the refresh operation (essentially a row precharge) for a typical DRAM in self-refresh mode [15].
+We observe that we can reduce the power consumed by the DRAM by reducing the number of precharge operations wherever possible.
+As we have seen, an intervening refresh operation closes the open row that is currently being accessed by the processor.
 When the processor tries to read this row again, it has to close (precharge) the new row and activate the old row that it wants to access.
 This costs an additional precharge operation and, hence, a small amount of additional power.
 In our approach, since all refreshes occur in bursts at pre-scheduled intervals, they do not interfere with other tasks in the system.
-This realization led us to conduct experiments on the energy consumption of DRAMs under different methods explained in this thesis work.
+This realization led us to conduct experiments on the power consumption of DRAMs under different methods explained in this paper.
 Section 5.4 discusses these results.

-Implementation
+4 Implementation